-In recognition of the impact that compliance with federal, state and local occupational safety and environmental regulations has made on all higher education campuses, the Oklahoma State Regents for Higher Education in 1994 endorsed and funded an auxiliary program which is operated from the Oklahoma State Regents for Higher Education facility in Oklahoma City.
-This program, known as the Regents' Training Center (RTC), is governed by an Advisory Board composed of representatives of the member institutions.
+In recognition of the impact that compliance with federal, state and local occupational safety and environmental regulations has made on all higher education campuses, the Oklahoma State Regents for Higher Education in 1994 endorsed and funded an auxiliary program that is operated from the OSRHE facility in Oklahoma City.
+This program, known as the Regents' Training Center (RTC), was governed by an advisory board composed of representatives of the member institutions.
 An annual membership assessment was billed to participating campuses.

 In 2004, the name of the RTC was changed to the System Safety, Health and Environment Resource (SSHER) Center, and it became a centrally funded program.
 This change means that all public institutions of higher learning are now members and no longer pay an annual fee.
-There are now 28 participating public institutions representing 56 campuses.
-A list of the member institutions can be found at the link to the left.
+There are now 32 participating public institutions representing 49 campuses.

 This program is an active network of employees responsible for safety, security, compliance, loss prevention, risk management, emergency management and environmental issues.
 Periodically, the SSHER Center provides training to these representatives and their campus employees, in addition to maintaining a resource library of training documents.

 Examples of the training provided to the campus representatives include the Basic Occupational Safety School, the Environmental Compliance and Hazardous Materials School, and the Higher Education Emergency Management School.
 These training seminars are held at various campuses in the central Oklahoma area in an attempt to facilitate attendance from all the schools.
-The coordinator also publishes a quarterly campus safety newsletter, which can be distributed to all campus employees.
+In addition to the three listservs, the coordinator also publishes a quarterly campus safety newsletter, which can be distributed to all campus employees.